jackwotherspoon/mcp-on-cloudrun/README.md

 Running an MCP server remotely can provide several benefits:

-- **Scalability**: Serverless platforms like Cloud Run will scale your MCP server automatically based on demand (pay-per-use).
+- 📈 **Scalability**: Serverless platforms like Cloud Run will scale your MCP server automatically based on demand (pay-per-use).
-- **Centralized server**: You can share your MCP server with team members in one centralized location and they can connect to it from their local machines instead of running their own servers locally.
+- 👥 **Centralized server**: You can share your MCP server with team members in one centralized location and they can connect to it from their local machines instead of running their own servers locally.
 If a change is made to the MCP server, all team members will benefit from it.
-- **Security**: You can require authentication to connect to your MCP server, which can prevent unauthorized access.
+- 🔐 **Security**: You can require authentication to connect to your MCP server, which can prevent unauthorized access.

 > [!IMPORTANT]
 > The security aspect mentioned above is critical.
-If you don't require authentication, anyone on the public internet can potentially access and call your MCP server.
+If you don't enforce authentication, anyone on the public internet can potentially access and call your MCP server.